 Remember that the trick is always in the mind.
 Fingers are controlled by the mind and are your personal instrument.

-I know that this post was rather short, but I hope that it was informative!
+I hope that this post will help you start your piano journey, and I hope that it was informative!
 If you’ve got any questions or need support, leave a comment.
 Social engagement matters a lot to the community, so if you help your fellow pianists out, they will help YOU!
+If you are interested in purchasing your first keyboard, then please purchase through any of the links or look in digital piano reviews.
+Thank you for your support!

 Get out’a treble,